madeby-chris/hackatum/index.md

 ### Feedback or Questions

-If you like, you can give anonymous feedback regarding the session [here](https://forms.office.com/r/gKmdLTkbJu), which I can take into account for future events.
+If you like, you can give anonymous feedback regarding the session [here](https://forms.office.com/r/gKmdLTkbJu), which I can consider for future events.